mrianmerry/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

 ### Jul 20, 2025
+- Added collapsing section for giving held items a description to prevent continuous cross-referencing
 - Added skill talent pips to the skill roll button

 ### Jul 20, 2025